hronis-aggelis/scrapy_with_flask/README.md

 # scrapy_with_flask

+# Usage
-# This app scrapes product details from  https://www.elcorteingles.es/ based on a url and tries to find the corresponding spanish google taxonomy category.
+This app scrapes product details from  https://www.elcorteingles.es/ based on a url and tries to find the corresponding spanish google taxonomy category.
 It ouputs the result in the browser as json.

-# create a virtual enviroment
+# Create and activate a virtual enviroment
 virtualenv [name]

-# activate the virtual enviroment
 source [name]/bin/activate

-# install packages
+# Install packages
 pip install -r requirements.txt

+# Steps to run the app
-# open 2 more terminals and activate the virtual enviroment on both of them.
+1) open 2 more terminals and activate the virtual enviroment on both of them.

-# go inside the first scraping directory and run the scrapyrt command.
+2) from the first scraping directory run "scrapyrt"
-scrapyrt

-# go inside the webapp directory and run the flask app with the following command.
+3) from the the webapp directory run "FLASK_APP=example.py flask run"

-FLASK_APP=example.py flask run
+# Run the app

-# open http://127.0.0.1:5000/ on the browser.
+open http://127.0.0.1:5000/ on the browser.